 We monitor all absence thoroughly.
 Any case that is seen to have reached the persistent absence mark - or is at risk of moving towards that mark - is given priority and you will be informed of this promptly.
 Parents may be invited to attend an informal meeting/conversation to discuss patterns of absence early on to prevent them from becoming worse.
-We will always do our best to work with you and may be able to offer support such as breakfast club, regular check-ins with pupils and referrals to other services where required.
+We will always do our best to work with you and may be able to offer support such as breakfast clubs, regular check-ins with pupils and referrals to other services where required.

-If a child has not been at school and no contact has been made with parents, then a home visit by the Headteacher and/or Education Welfare Officer (EWO) may be carried out, particularly if there are any additional safeguarding concerns.
+If a child has not been at school and no contact has been made with parents, then a home visit by the Head Teacher and/or Education Welfare Officer (EWO) may be carried out, particularly if there are any additional safeguarding concerns.
+Persistent absence will also be monitored by our Designated Safeguarding Lead.